stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-And apply the same logic on today's market - not 5 years ago - today.
+But apply this logic on today's market.

 &nbsp;